biocuration2023/biocuration2023.github.io/travel.md

 ### Moving around Padua

-Uber and Lyft are not available in Padua.
 Padua's tourism website has links to public transport info, as well as taxi, car sharing service and bycicle sharing/rental.
 (Bike riding is very common in Padua.)
-Please visit [Moving around Padua](https://www.turismopadova.it/en/getting-around-padua/) for more details.
+Please visit [Moving around Padua](https://www.turismopadova.it/en/getting-around-padua/) for more details; note that Uber and Lyft are not available in Padua.